Assembly Language (Cambridge (CIE) O Level Computer Science): Revision Note

 Need to make use of specific hardware or parts of the hardware

-To complete specific machine dependent instructions
+To complete specific machine-dependent instructions

 To ensure that too much space is not taken up in RAM

-To ensure code can completed much faster
+To ensure code can be completed much faster

-Assembly languages allow programmers to program with mnemonics. e.g.
+Assembly languages allow programmers to program with mnemonics, e.g.

 LDA Load - this will ensure a value is added to the accumulator